 Experimental Dermatology also published a study showing that EGCG applied topically to mice after testosterone injections reduced hair loss.

 The anti-inflammatory property of green tea also helps in reducing stress.
 And stress induces a kind of hair loss known as telogen effluvium.
 Since more of your hair will be in the telogen phase, growth activity would halt.
-However, green tea for hair can actually help with this.
+However, green tea can actually help with this.